-1. THE NFHS Network is streaming this competition live at www.IHSA.tv so text or call friends and family who aren't here and invite them to watch.
-Just log on to www.IHSA.tv, set up an account and watch live on your phone, tablet, computer or TV via the Apple TV app.
+1. THE NFHS Network is streaming this competition live at NFHSNetwork.com so text or call friends and family who aren't here and invite them to watch.
+Just log on to NFHSNetwork.com, set up an account and watch live on your phone, tablet, computer or TV via the Apple TV app.
 The NFHS Network...
 High School Happens Here.